parashardhapola/scarf/vignettes/pbmc_10k_citeseq/README.md

     time: 7.78 ms

-The data stored under cellData level can easily be accessed using the `cells.table` attribute of the DataStore object.
+The data stored under the cellData level can easily be accessed using the `cells.table` attribute of the DataStore object.

 ```python